-I often get asked to help someone choose the most appropriate solar panel and battery to run the fan in an off-grid compost toilet (although my methods and maths applies to anything that could use electricity, such as a light bulb).
+I was often asked to help choose the most appropriate size of solar panel and battery to run the fan in an off-grid compost toilet (although my methods and maths applies to anything that could use electricity, such as a light bulb).
 This articles explains my thinking, and I’ve not been proved wrong so far!

 Where fitted, the fan in a compost toilet is used to extract odours and to assist in moisture control (an important and often overlooked aspect where toilets are used in smaller spaces), and in some cases can replace the need to use cover material (but not always).